mattshogi/kubernetes_example/README.md

 kind delete cluster --name demo
 ```

+## MetalLB & External IPs

+- MetalLB is automatically installed on your k3s cluster to provide LoadBalancer support for services.
+- The GitHub Actions workflow will output the external IP assigned to your `hello-world-service` after deployment.
+- Use this IP to access your app in the browser: `http://<EXTERNAL-IP>/`
+- If no external IP appears, check that your MetalLB address pool matches your EC2 private subnet (see `cluster/metallb-pool.yaml`).

 ## Deploy a Hello, World!
 App

 After your k3s cluster is up, you can deploy a simple "Hello, World!" app: